 The Basic Rule for Will Witnesses

-Witnessing a will is straightforward in most cases.
-Arizona law says any person who is generally competent to be a witness may act as a witness to a will.
-There is no minimum age specified in the statute, no requirement that the witness be an Arizona resident, and no prohibition on friends or neighbors serving in this role.
+The witnesses requirements for a will are straightforward in most cases.
+Arizona law says any person who is generally competent may act as a witness.
+There is no minimum age of 18 years specified in the statute.
+There is no requirement that the witness be an Arizona resident.
+Friends and neighbors can serve in this role.

 A person who is generally competent to be a witness may act as a witness to a will.

 A.R.S. § 14-2505(A)The standard is simple: if a person could testify in court, they can witness a will.
-This keeps the process accessible while still ensuring the people signing have the capacity to understand what they are observing.
+The testator must be of sound mind at the time of signing.
+This keeps the process accessible while still ensuring the people signing understand what they are observing.

 When a Witness Cannot Be a Beneficiary

 For wills executed on or after October 1, 2019, Arizona added a critical safeguard.
-A person who is named as a beneficiary in the will, or who is related by blood, marriage, or adoption to a beneficiary, may not serve as a witness.
-The one exception: if the will is made self-proving under A.R.S.
+A person who is named as a beneficiary may not serve as a witness.
+Someone related by blood, marriage, or adoption to a beneficiary is also excluded.
+The one exception: if the will is made self-proving with a proving affidavit under A.R.S.
 14-2504 or 14-2519, this restriction does not apply.

 Unless the will is made self-proved as prescribed in section 14-2504 or 14-2519, a person may not act as a witness to a will if that person is a devisee under that will or is related by blood, marriage or adoption to a devisee under that will.

-A.R.S. § 14-2505(B)This matters because having an interested witness can invite challenges.
+A.R.S. § 14-2505(B)Having an interested witness can invite challenges.
 If someone who inherits under the will also signed as a witness, it raises questions about whether the testator was acting freely.
-Making the will self-proving through a notarized affidavit eliminates this concern and streamlines probate admission.
+Making the will self-proving through a notarized affidavit eliminates this concern.
+It also streamlines probate admission.

-For this section, "devisee" includes not just a person named directly in the will, but also a beneficiary of a trust that receives assets under the will.
-That broader definition closes a potential gap.
+For this section, "devisee" includes not just a person named directly in the will.
+It also covers a beneficiary of a trust that receives assets under the will.
+That broader definition closes a potential gap in the protection.